HaysonC/PIVONet/README.md

 In the conversational CLI:

 1. Choose `import` → **Model checkpoints (pretrained)** and select the downloaded folder.
 It would be under pretrained in the drive.
+2. Choose  `import` → **Trajectory** and import the ground truth data for evaluation.
+It would be under data in the drive.
-2. Choose `experiment` and select the dataset you imported checkpoints for (e.g. `2d-euler-vortex`).
+3. Choose `experiment` and select the dataset you imported checkpoints for (e.g. `2d-euler-vortex`).
-3. When a training step detects an existing checkpoint, choose **Skip step (reuse cached checkpoint)**.
+4. When a training step detects an existing checkpoint, choose **Skip step (reuse cached checkpoint)**.
    - This runs inference using the imported pretrained models.

 > [!TIP]